 1894 - Electric lights were installed at the County Home.

 1900 - In the first few years of the century, the State Board of Charities cited numerous costly improvements the county should implement to modernize the facility.
 The county continued to allocate a major portion of the county budget towards maintenance of the buildings and farm while attempting to provide high-quality care for the residents at the lowest cost.

 1905 - Many renovations of County Home buildings were completed; however, reports in 1907 revealed that parts of buildings remained in poor condition.
 The sewer and drainage system continued to be a problem for many years.
 State inspectors’ reports started to improve beginning in 1908 with more Board of Supervisors’ oversight of the superintendent of the poor.

 1906 - A resolution was adopted by the Board of Supervisors to set apart a suitable space from the county farm for the purpose of a cemetery, with a section for Protestants and a separate section for Catholic inmates.
 This is the cemetery plot along what is now Volunteer Drive.
-Although the plot was approved in 1906, no burials there were marked until 1918.
+Although the plot was laid out in 1907, no burials there were marked until 1918.

 1913 - Porches were added to women’s (middle brick) building.